 As transparency and accountability are on the forefront of law enforcement the Police Department needs to provide any information to the public that could create uncertainty.
 Building this trust with the community is even more paramount with recent events.
-Our police cruisers have had in-cruiser cameras for well over a decade and they have proven to be an integral part of our daily functions.
+Our police cruisers have had in cruiser cameras for well over a decade and they have proven to be an integral part of our daily functions.
 Although the in-cruiser cameras are integral they still leave a certain level of uncertainty.
 The in-cruiser cameras are fixed mounted with a wireless microphone.
 The fixed mount tends to provide areas that are not recorded or off cameras.
 Body worn cameras (BWC) will provide this missing link to the whole picture and provide a clearer understanding of the incident.
 The BWCs were added to the CIP a couple years ago to provide the transparency the community deserves.
 The BWCs requested will migrate with our current in-cruiser cameras.
 The BWC program is in process, and we are hoping they will be in service by mid-2022.

-Specific Police Department CIP project requests submitted for 2023-30 in order of priority include:
+Specific Police Department CIP Project Requests Submitted for 2022-25 in Order of Priority Include:

-- 1. PD Roof Replacement
+- 1. Cruiser with Outfitting

 - 2. Police Protective Equipment

-- 3. Cruiser with Outfitting
+- 3. 4X4 pickup truck moved to FY 2023-24

-- 4. Mobile Data Terminals
+- 4. 5 Mobile Data Terminals

 - 5. Portable Radios

-- 6. 4X4 4-door Electric Pickup Truck

-Future Police Department CIP project requests include:
+Future Police Department CIP Project Requests Include:

-- 7. Architectural design and construction management for the expansion or a new facility - 8.
+- 6. Architectural design and construction management for the expansion or a new facility - 7.
 Construction of on-site expansion or a new facility

-Fire Department: The following Department description was initially provided from the Town of Chester 2015 Master Plan, which was updated by the Fire Chief in September of 2022.
+Fire Department: The following Department description was initially provided from the Town of Chester 2015 Master Plan, which was updated by the Deputy Fire Chief in October of 2018.